lix-it/api-docs/source/includes/_linkedin.md

 --------- | -----------
 person_titles       | The job titles for the people you would like to search for, encoded as a JSON array of an id, text pair.
 For example, `person_titles=[39,Senior Software Engineer]`. location            | The location for the people you would like to search for, encoded as a JSON array of an id, text pair.
-For example, `location=[105763813,Colorado\\, United States]`.
+For example, `location=[105763813,Colorado\\, United States]`. organisations | The current organistaion of the person, encoded as a JSON array of an id, text pair.
+For example, [133,LinkedIn].

 #### Optional Parameters
 Parameter | Description